 If you live in Manhattan above 181st Street or in the Bronx, the Inwood Manhattan Little League (NYC's oldest Little League team, which started back in 1950!), offers baseball for children ages 4 and up.
-Kids that live in other parts of NYC can play on this team, too, but don't get to participate in the end of the season tournaments.
-The opening day parade is on Saturday, April 5 at noon.
+Kids who live in other parts of NYC can play on this team, too, but don't get to participate in the end of the season tournaments.
+The opening day parade is on Saturday, April 11 at noon.

-If you live between 59th and Canal Streets west of Broadway, the Greenwich Village Little League, which is celebrating its 30th anniversary, is for you.
-This large league with 800 kids on 60 teams offers T-Ball for 5- and 6-year-olds, team baseball for older kids and girls' softball starting at age 4.
-There will be an opening day party on Saturday, April 5 on Pier 40 at Houston Street and the Hudson River at 10:30am.
+If you live between 59th and Canal Streets west of Broadway, the Greenwich Village Little League is for you.
+This large league with 800 kids on 60 teams offers T-Ball for 5- and 6-year-olds, co-ed baseball for older kids and girls' softball starting at age 4.
+There will be an opening day party on Saturday, April 18.

 If you live between South and 14th Streets between Third Avenue and the East River, Felix Millan Little League, named for the famous NY Mets player, offers team play for children ages 6 and up and girls' softball.

 If you live between 14th and 72nd Streets between Fifth Avenue and the East River, Peter Stuyvesant Little League offers baseball for kids as young as 5 and softball for girls starting at age 6.

 Although the four groups below aren't part of the Little League organization, they also offer team baseball in Manhattan: